w3c/w3c-website/README.md

 # W3C website feedback and bug reports

 This GitHub repo is used to manage [feedback and bug reports](https://github.com/w3c/w3c-website/issues) for the W3C website redesign project.
+You can learn more about the [W3C website redesign project](https://w3c.studio24.net/).

 We welcome feedback from the community.
 If you don't already have an account, please [sign up to GitHub](https://github.com/signup) before submitting an issue.

-Submitted issues are triaged by W3C and then actioned by the team.
+Submitted issues are triaged and then actioned by the W3C team.

-You can also learn more about the [W3C website redesign project](https://w3c.studio24.net/).
+If you may not sign up to GitHub, please write to public-website-redesign@w3.org ([publicly archived](https://lists.w3.org/Archives/Public/public-website-redesign/) mailing list).

 ## W3C website